Pic taken by http://www.heysaturday.co/

 What you need to know when you're worrying about them being with someone else, is that a person can’t change another person.
 All might be rosy in the garden of romance now between them and their new boyfriend/girlfriend but those old patterns that you witnessed probably time and time over like groundhog day will gradually start to reappear in this new relationship or dynamic too.
 It’s currently serving as a quick fix.
 The new person won’t get the ‘best’ of them and you won’t be ‘missing out’ because they don’t have the power to create that in your ex.
 Just like you don’t, which is why getting back together isn’t the answer either.

 So instead of focusing on your ex and the new guy/girl, even though it will feel like the hardest thing to do, you have to focus on what’s important in this moment.
 You.
 If you’re totally consumed by thoughts of your ex, maybe you’re missing the signpost too?
 Maybe there’s a piece of you that can recognise in yourself what I’ve described above?
-When I say this I say it with absolute love and compassion, and it doesn't mean that you were to blame.
+When I say this I say it with absolute compassion, and it doesn't mean that you were to blame.
 Not at all.
 But are you looking to getting your ex back as the solution to your pain?
 I know you might believe that getting back together will be the answer, but it won’t.
 All that will do is act as a temporary cover up so that you both don’t have to address what’s really going on as individuals.
+That is where the real change can only take place.

 So the work isn’t in worrying if your ex will suddenly change now that he's with someone else, a ploy to make him/her see what they’re missing or get them back.
 The work and true reward is in delving deep to the core of yourself and focusing on cultivating your own self-love, self-esteem, boundaries and inner wisdom.